ArduPilot/ardupilot/README.md

 [![Autotest Status](https://autotest.ardupilot.org/autotest-badge.svg)](https://autotest.ardupilot.org/)

-Ardupilot is the most advanced, full-featured and reliable open source autopilot software available.
+ArduPilot is the most advanced, full-featured and reliable open source autopilot software available.
 It has been under development since 2010 by a diverse team of professional engineers, computer scientists and community contributors.
-Our autopilot software is capable of controlling almost any vehicle system imaginable, from conventional airplanes, quadplanes, multirotors, and helicopters, to rovers, boats, balancebots and even submarines.
+Our autopilot software is capable of controlling almost any vehicle system imaginable, from conventional airplanes, quad planes, multi-rotors, and helicopters to rovers, boats, balance bots and even submarines.
 It is continually being expanded to provide support for new emerging vehicle types.

 ## The ArduPilot project is made up of: ##